thephez/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [GetBestBlockHash](../api/remote-procedure-calls-blockchain.md#getbestblockhash): returns the header hash of the most recent block on the best block chain.
 * [DumpTxOutset](../api/remote-procedure-calls-blockchain.md#dumptxoutset): Write the serialized UTXO set to disk. _New in Dash Core 18.1.0_
 * [GetBestChainLock](../api/remote-procedure-calls-blockchain.md#getbestchainlock): returns the block hash of the best chainlock. _New in Dash Core 0.15.0_
-* [GetBlock](../api/remote-procedure-calls-blockchain.md#getblock): gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block. _Updated in Dash Core 0.16.0_
+* [GetBlock](../api/remote-procedure-calls-blockchain.md#getblock): gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block. **Updated in Dash Core 20.0.0**
 * [GetBlockChainInfo](../api/remote-procedure-calls-blockchain.md#getblockchaininfo): provides information about the current state of the block chain. **Updated in Dash Core 20.0.0**
 * [GetBlockCount](../api/remote-procedure-calls-blockchain.md#getblockcount): returns the number of blocks in the local best block chain.
 * [GetBlockFilter](../api/remote-procedure-calls-blockchain.md#getblockfilter): retrieves a [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki) content filter for a particular block. _New in Dash Core 18.0.0_